lkirstein/Blob-IDE/index.md

 ### Information

 Blob IDE is written in C# .NET Framework 4.0.\
-To edit the code, I would recommend "Visual Studio 2019".\
+To edit the code, "Visual Studio 2019" is recommended.\
 First uploaded to [GitHub](https://github.com/FreshPlayer/Blob-IDE) : 24.01.2021

 ### News